Impaired Driving Defence Services In Mississauga, Ottawa, Brampton, North York, among other places | DefendCharges.Lawyer

 Possible Penalties

-As above, the possible penalties, as potential punishments, upon conviction for the impaired operation offences vary depending on the circumstance and the specific charge.
-For impaired operation causing risk of danger, the possible penalties are found at section 320.19(1).
-For impaired operation causing injury, the possible penalties are found at section 320.20.
-For impaired operation causing death, the possible penalties are found at section 320.21.
-Specifically, the penalty sections state:
+As shown, the potential penalties following a conviction for an impaired operation offence depends upon the specific section charged and circumstances involved.
+Upon an impaired operation causing risk of danger conviction, the potential penalties are prescribed by section 320.19(1).
+Upon an impaired operation causing injury conviction, the potential penalties are prescribed by section 320.20.
+Upon an impaired operation causing death conviction, the potential penalties are prescribed by section 320.21.
+Specifically, the respective penalty sections state:

 Punishment